tweedegolf/storage-abstraction/publish/AdapterAmazonS3/README.md

 const s = new Storage({
   type: StorageType.S3,
   region: "eu-central-003",
-  endpoint: process.env.B2_ENDPOINT,
+  endpoint: B2_ENDPOINT,
-  accessKeyId: process.env.B2_APPLICATION_KEY_ID,
+  accessKeyId: B2_APPLICATION_KEY_ID,
-  secretAccessKey: process.env.B2_APPLICATION_KEY,
+  secretAccessKey: B2_APPLICATION_KEY,
 });
 ```

 The endpoint is `https://s3.<REGION>.backblazeb2.com`.
 Although the region is part of the endpoint AWS SDK still expects you to set a value for `region` in the configuration or in the `AWS_REGION` environment variable.
-As just stated, you can simply retrieve your region from the endpoint.
+You can simply retrieve your region from the endpoint.

 Backblaze also has a native API.
 You can use [this adapter](https://www.npmjs.com/package/@tweedegolf/sab-adapter-backblaze-b2) if you want to use the native API.

-## API

-For a complete description of the Adapter API see [this part](https://github.com/tweedegolf/storage-abstraction/blob/master/README.md#adapter-api) documentation of the Storage Abstraction package readme.

 ## Standalone